GiovanniSalmeri/yellow-openstreetmap/README.md

 To get the coordinates, go to [openstreetmap.org](https://www.openstreetmap.org/) and enter the address; for more precision, select the "Share" icon on the right, then "Include marker", and drag the marker to the desidered location.
 The coordinates are the last numbers of the URL shown in the browser (if the URL `https://www.openstreetmap.org/#map=17/41.85181/12.62127` the coordinates are `41.85181, 12.62127`).

-## How to create a points of interest file
+## How to create a POI (points of interest) file

 Put the file into `media/openstreetmap/` with the extension `.csv`.
-Each point of interest is a line in CSV (comma-separated values) format with these fields:
+Each point of interest is a line in CSV (comma-separated values) format in one of these two forms:

-`coordinates or textual address,name,description`
+`latitude,longitude,name,description`
+`textual address,city,name,description`

 Fields that cointain commas must be enclosed in quotes.
-The second and third field are optional, if provided they will used for a popup.
+The third and fourth field are optional, if provided they will be used for a popup.

 ## Examples